Filling and sealing the Battery Street Tunnel

 Why close the Battery Street Tunnel

 With the Alaskan Way Viaduct closed, SR 99 no longer runs through the Battery Street Tunnel.
 Like the viaduct, the tunnel was built in the 1950s and is seismically vulnerable.
 Any new or continued use of the tunnel would require prohibitively expensive renovations.
-Closing the Battery Street Tunnel also allows WSDOT to rebuild the three-block stretch of Aurora Avenue at the tunnel’s north end, improving east-west mobility in that neighborhood.
+Closing the Battery Street Tunnel allows WSDOT to rebuild the three-block stretch of Seventh Avenue North at the tunnel’s north end, improving east-west mobility in that neighborhood.

 Scope of work